-- (a) Reduced foul condensate loading to the stripper. - (b) Reduced foul condensate loading for turpentine decanting (as turpentine is also very volatile and 99+% will be contained in the secondary condensate).

-(c) Improved heat recovery, i.e. instead of heating cold mill water, 105°F warm water can be heated to 185 to 190°F in the primary condenser.
+- Reduced foul condensate loading to the stripper. - Reduced foul condensate loading for turpentine decanting (as turpentine is also very volatile and 99+% will be contained in the secondary condensate). - Improved heat recovery, i.e. instead of heating cold mill water, 87 °C (105 °F) warm water can be heated to 85 to 88 °C (185 to 190 °F) in the primary condenser.

-Kraft Mill Condensates
+6.4.4 Kraft Mill Condensates

-In general, there are three types of Kraft mill condensates - combined (or process), contaminated, and foul (see Table 2).
+In general, there are three types of kraft mill condensates: combined (or process), contaminated, and foul (Table 6.6).

-TABLE 2: Types of Kraft Mill Condensates
+Table 6.6.
+Types of Kraft Mill Condensates Mill Condensates

-Combined Contaminated Foul

-(Process) Condensates Condensates

-Condensates

-Typical TRS 40 ppm 150 ppm 600 ppm
+Combined (Process) Condensates Contaminated Condensates Foul Condensates Typical TRS concentrations 40 ppm 150 ppm 600 ppm Typical methanol concentrations 100 ppm 500 ppm 3000 ppm Typical volumetric flow rates 8000 L/min 4000 L/min 1500 L/min

-concentrations

-Typical 100 ppm 500 ppm 3000 ppm

-methanol

-concentrations

-Typical volumes 8000 lpm 4000 lpm 1500 lpm

-Combined condensates are the cleanest and the largest volume of the three.
+Combined condensates are the cleanest and has the largest volume of the three.
 Combined condensates are often reused at brown stock washing and/or at recausticizing without any further treatment.
 Typical combined condensates include:

-- (a) The front end of the evaporators, i.e. the 2nd effect through to the penultimate effect of the evaporator plant. - (b) Stripped condensate.
+- The front end of the evaporators, i.e. the second effect through to the next to last effect of the evaporator plant. - Stripped condensate.
 The cleaned condensate from a foul condensate stripping system.
-Requirements: minimum 20% stripping steam. - (c) Primary flash steam condenser.
-The condensates from the first condenser of a two stage digester condensing system.
-Requirements: primary condenser must be operated at a vent temperature of no less than 99 $^{\circ}$ C (210 $^{\circ}$ F); in this case the mill would have a single condenser and send all of the condensate to stripping.
+Requirements: minimum 20% stripping steam. - Primary flash steam condenser.
+The condensates from the first condenser of a two-stage digester condensing system.
+Requirements: primary condenser must be operated at a vent temperature of no less than 99 °C (210°F).
+In this case the mill would have a single condenser and send all of the condensate to stripping.